-Whether you want rewards, low rates, no annual fee or lots of complimentary extras, comparing credit cards will help you find the right card.
+Whether you want rewards, low rates, $0 annual fees or complimentary extras, compare credit cards so you can find the right one for you.

-A credit card comparison takes the guesswork out of this process by letting you see all of your options side-by-side before making a decision.
 Here, you can compare credit cards from a range of providers based on the features you want.
-We also walk you through the different types of credit cards available and key issues to remember when comparing your options so that you can apply for one that meets your needs.
+We also walk you through the different types of credit cards available and important details to remember when comparing your options so that you can apply for one that meets your needs.

 What type of credit card are you looking for?